therealhalonen/PhishSticks/notes/ollikainen/notes.md

 #### Reverse shell
  - Antti demonstrated the barebones version we created on earlier weeks during planning for the project
- - Create a video demonstrating that version to showcase it on the fly
+ - Create a video demonstrating that version to showcase it on the fly (done: see [Antti's notes](https://github.com/therealhalonen/PhishSticks/blob/master/notes/halonen/notes.md))
  - Research possibilities

 ### Other stuff